-Will My Spouse’s Credit Score Affect My Loan?
+Will My Spouse’s Credit Score Change My Loan Options?

 There are far too many misconceptions circulating about what happens to credit* after people get married.
 Some of them are more like urban-legends, including plummeting credit scores if your spouse has a heavy load of debt such as student loans.
 Nothing could be further from the truth.